- Parents Home

 What Are the Signs & Symptoms of Chronic Fatigue Syndrome?

 Someone with chronic fatigue syndrome can have many possible symptoms.
 The most common ones include:

-severe fatigue, which can make it hard to get out of bed and do normal daily activities
+- severe fatigue, which can make it hard to get out of bed and do normal daily activities

 - sleep problems, such as trouble falling or staying asleep, or not having a refreshing sleep

-symptoms or dizziness that get worse after standing up or sitting upright from a lying down position
+- symptoms or dizziness that get worse after standing up or sitting upright from a lying down position

-problems with concentration and memory
+- problems with concentration and memory

-headaches and stomachaches
+- headaches and stomachaches

 What Causes Chronic Fatigue Syndrome?

 Scientists have been researching chronic fatigue syndrome for many years, but they still don't know for sure what causes it.

 These things are believed to interact with each other in this way, putting some people at risk for CFS:

 - infections.
 Experts have wondered if infections like measles or Epstein-Barr virus (the virus that causes mono) might increase the risk for CFS.
 The role Epstein-Barr plays in CFS is not clear because studies have not confirmed it as a cause.

-problems with the immune system or the nervous system
+- problems with the immune system or the nervous system

-low blood pressure
+- low blood pressure

 Chronic fatigue syndrome can affect people of all ethnicities and ages, but it's most common in people in their forties or fifties.
 It's very rare in kids.
 A few teens do get CFS, and it affects more girls than guys.

 Sometimes different people in the same family get CFS.
-This may be because the tendency to develop CFS is genetic, but more research is needed to see if this is true.
+This might be because the tendency to develop CFS is genetic, but more research is needed to see if this is true.

 How Is Chronic Fatigue Syndrome Diagnosed?

 Right now, there's no test to tell if someone has chronic fatigue syndrome.
 Doctors ask a lot of questions (about a person's and the health of family members, medicines, allergies, smoking and drinking habits, etc.).
 They also will do an exam.

 Doctors also usually order blood, urine (pee), or other tests to check for conditions that cause similar symptoms.
 They may send a person to see other specialists, such as a sleep specialist or a neurologist, to help with the diagnosis.

 How Is Chronic Fatigue Syndrome Treated?